 Information for applicants

+All face to face interviews for courses have been suspended.
 Instead of holding face to face interviews, we will be making offers based on applications only.
 This allows us to continue to make decisions on places for courses starting in 2020.
 Applicants with interviews suspended should receive decisions shortly.
-There may be some exceptions and in these cases, interviews will be facilitiated online.
+There may be some exceptions and in these cases, interviews will be facilitated online.
 We endeavour to make decisions as quickly as possible.
 All offers will be sent by email (please check your junk folder if you haven't received an email from us in your mailbox).

 Information for employers